cloudmesh-community/book/chapters/in/assignments.md

 -   \(B) In addition to this I recommend that you

-    -   \(1) find on the network how to put Rasbian on an SD card, create your self an md file for this as this may be different for different operating systems.
+    -   \(1) find on the network how to put Raspbian on an SD card, create your self an md file for this as this may be different for different operating systems.

-    -   \(2) download rasbian on your machine so you can burn it as you will get 5 sd cards
+    -   \(2) download Raspbian on your machine so you can burn it as you will get 5 sd cards

         In the lab, those that finish most of the swagger service will